 - Click on Privacy and access the Microphone tab from the side drawer.

 - Finally, ensure that the ‘Allow Apps to Access Your Microphone’ option is enabled.

 Go back to Discord afterward and check if the problem is solved.

 Fix 8: Reset Voice Settings

-The last thing that you can do to try and fix the issue with Discord not detecting the mic on your computer is to reset the voice settings.
+The last thing you can do to try and fix the issue with Discord not detecting the mic on your computer is reset the voice settings.
 You may have changed some of Discord’s settings during use, which causes the issue on the app.